Elham-Pournezhadian/date-dimension-builder/README.md

     linkedin.com/in/elham-pournezhadian-2b57b3157
     stackoverflow.com/users/6876710/el-hum
 --------------------------------------------------
-This repository contains a small, production-friendly implementation for generating a **DimDate** table or dataframe that supports both **Gregorian** and **Persian (Jalali)** calendars.
-It originally began as a utility for resolving persistent Persian date issues in operational systems, but has since been expanded and refined as a reusable data-engineering asset.
+This repository contains a small, production-friendly implementation for generating a DimDate table or dataframe that supports both Gregorian and Persian (Jalali) calendars.
+It originally began as a utility for resolving persistent Persian date issues in operational systems, but has since been expanded and refined into a reusable data-engineering asset.

 A well-designed DimDate is a core component of analytical and reporting environments.
+Although this project includes full Persian calendar support, that is only one example of the many date-level features a DimDate can provide.
+The structure is entirely extensible, allowing you to add any form of temporal attribute your environment requires — from fiscal periods and holiday markers to custom business rules or derived logic.

+As mentioned in my Medium article, a DimDate is not just a data-warehouse concept.
+It can be just as valuable in production databases, where pre-computed date logic helps reduce repeated calculations, improves consistency across services, and supports clearer data modelling throughout the wider platform.

 This project automates the creation of a complete date dimension for any given period, enriched with a wide range of attributes commonly required in:

 * Data warehouses